UmerFarooqJillani/Flutter-Learning/b_state_less_and_full_widgets_components/README.md

   resizeToAvoidBottomInset: true, // Adjust for keyboard )
 ```
-You wrap most of your app 'screens' in a Scaffold.<br>
+You wrap most of your app 'screens' in a Scaffold.
 More Details [Click Here](https://github.com/UmerFarooqJillani/Flutter-Learning/blob/main/b_state_less_and_full_widgets_components/lib/statelesswidgets.dart).
 #